Denizhan-Yigitbas/Covid_Homeless/README.md

 1. Is it feasible to house the entire homeless population in hotel rooms during this pandemic?
 And if so , how many rooms would be needed?

 2. What would be the cost of sheltering the homeless population in hotel room?
+Could the government fund this transfer through another stimulus bill?

 ## Data Collection